Raising a baby vegan or vegetarian? What you need to know

 Do you want your baby to also be a vegetarian or vegan?

 That’s cool.
-Here’s what you need to know as you introduce formula and first foods.
+Here’s what you need to know as you introduce formula and first foods to a vegan baby.
 This list is good to keep in mind until your baby turns 1.

 Vegetarian or vegan formula